cdapio/cdap-apps/Wise/README.rst

 - The ``PageViewCountHandler`` that responds to the HTTP endpoint exposed by the Service is specified by the ``addHandler()`` method.

-You can use ``curl`` command to make call to the service URL.
+You can use the ``curl`` command to make calls to the service URL.
 For example, to query total page view count from IP ``255.255.255.207``::

   $ curl http://localhost:10000/v2/apps/Wise/services/WiseService/methods/ip/255.255.255.207/count